adamsilver/fdpb/03-book-a-flight.md

 <button class="autocomplete-button" type="button" tabindex="-1" aria-label="Show suggestions">▾</button>
 ```

-- The button is for mouse users.
-Clicking it reveals all the suggestions, similar to the select box.
+- Clicking it reveals all the suggestions, similar to the select box.
 - It has `type="button"` which stops it from submitting the form like a regular submit button.
-- The `tabindex` attribute is set to `-1` because we don't want it to be part of the tab sequence.
+- The `tabindex` attribute is set to `-1` to remove it from the tab sequence.
 Keyboard interaction is handled with Javascript keyboard events (more on this shortly).

 #### The suggestions menu